shreyabirthare/public_lab2/README.md

 1. You may work in groups of two for this lab.
 If you decide to work in groups, you should briefly describe how the work is divided between the two team members in your README file.
 Be sure to list the names of all team members at the top of this README file.

-2. You can use either Python or Java for this assignment.
-You may optionally use C++, but TA support for C++ issues will be limited.
+2) You can use either Python or Java for this assignment.
 For this lab, you may use different languages for different microservices if you want.
+3) Use the following team naming format when you create your team on GitHub: spring24-lab2-GitHubid1-Githubid2.
+For example, spring24-lab2-alice-bob for a group of two.
+For a single group team, use spring24-lab2-alice as an example team name for a student with github id alice.
+If you already chose a different format for your team, edit your team name to the above format.
+4) Do's and don'ts:
+   - discuss lab with other students: allowed
+   - use of AI tools: allowed with attribution (be sure to read the policy in the course syllabus)
+   - use code from others/Internet/friends/coders for hire: disallowed
+   - ask TAs for clarifications/help: always allowed

 ## Late days